KB4YG/ml/README.md

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

 There are a view dependecies that can be tricky to install.
-Tensorflow lite is one of them
+Tensorflow lite is one of them.
+Tested on linux, pythom 3.9

 ```bash
 # Requires the latest pip